Welcome to the RsInstrument Python Step-by-step Guide

 exit(1)

-# Dealing with commands that potentially generate errors OPTION 1:
+# Dealing with commands that potentially generate instrument errors:

 instr.write('MY:MISSpelled:COMMand')

-# You might want to reduce the VISA timeout to avoid long waiting
+# Here for this query we use the reduced VISA timeout to prevent long waiting

 except StatusException as e: